 - c.
-Medical Insurance Premium Reimbursement for Port Commissioners: Port Commissioners may elect reimbursement by the Port for medical insurance premiums for themselves and for eligible dependents after one full calendar month as a Commissioner.
+Medical Insurance Premium Reimbursement for Port

+Commissioners: Port Commissioners may elect reimbursement by the Port for medical insurance premiums for themselves and for eligible dependents after one full calendar month as a Commissioner.
 Reimbursement may not exceed the maximum premium for the most costly plan provided by the Port for Employees with similar family member coverage. - d.
-Life Insurance: On the first of the month following date of hire, Eligible and DRS-retired Employees and their eligible dependents shall receive life insurance benefits in such amounts and in such manner as are provided in contracts with insurance companies or agencies selected by the Port to provide such benefits. - e.
-Long-Term Disability Insurance: On the first of the month following date of hire, Eligible and DRS-retired Employees shall be covered for long-term disability insurance in such amounts and in such manner as the Port has established with insurance companies or agencies providing such benefits. - f.
-Dental Insurance: On the first of the month following date of hire, Eligible and DRS-retired Employees and their eligible dependents shall be eligible for dental insurance coverage.
-Dependents are defined in b., above.
-Port Commissioners may elect to enroll themselves and their eligible dependents in the Port's group dental plan on a one time only basis after one calendar month as a Port Commissioner and shall remain on the group dental plan until the Commissioner no longer acts as a Port Commissioner.
-The eligibility and other conditions of coverage are established with the insurance company or agency selected by the Port to provide such benefits.
+Life Insurance: On the first of the month following date of hire or concurrent with date of hire if employment begins on the first of a month, Eligible and DRS-retired Employees and their eligible dependents shall receive life insurance benefits in such amounts and in such manner as are provided in contracts with organizations selected by the Port to provide such benefits. - e.
+Long-Term Disability Insurance: On the first of the month following date of hire or concurrent with date of hire if employment begins on the first of a month, Eligible and DRS-retired Employees shall be covered for long-term disability insurance in such amounts and in such manner as the Port has established with organizations providing or administering such benefits. - f.
+Dental Insurance: Eligible and DRS-retired Employees shall have dental coverage in such amounts and in such manner as the Port has established with organizations providing or administering such benefits.
+Port Commissioners may have a one-time opportunity to elect to enroll themselves and their eligible dependents in the Port's group dental plan after one calendar month as a Port Commissioner and shall remain on the group dental plan until the Commissioner no longer acts as a Port Commissioner.
+The eligibility and other conditions of coverage are established with the organization selected by the Port to provide such benefits.